If you have a picky eater, then you’ll need resources to help you choose nutritious foods, feed positively, and shepherd your picky one to new foods.

 Of course, the major outlets like Parenting, Parents magazine, WebMD, and the American Academy of Pediatrics have resources that pop up, but I went searching for unique, compelling content that goes beyond the “routine picky eating advice.”

 Because, after all, if you’re in the thick of it, you’ve probably heard all the usual tricks and you’re looking for something different.

-I am simplifying the whole process for you and summarizing what I believe to be some of the best advice on the web.
+I am simplifying the whole process for you.
+As a child nutrition expert, I’m summarizing what I believe to be some of the best advice on the web.

 1. From Picky to Powerful

 From Picky to Powerful is an e-book written by Maryann Jacobsen, author of Raise Healthy Eaters and my co-author of Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School.

 Jacobsen does a good job of digging into the reasons why children are picky, and aims to change the way parents think about picky eating.
 Her rationale: if parents think about picky eating in a positive way, they are less likely to battle with their child and intervene in negative ways, which can make picky eating worse for everyone.

 2. Tactics from a Former Picky Eater

 Sally over at Real Mom Nutrition takes a different tactic.
 She outlines some clever strategies to please her own picky eater.
 What parent of a picky eater doesn’t need a list of strategies to try?
 Two that spoke to me were to puree onions so no obvious pieces show up in recipes and to use white pepper (so long black flakes in food!).
 Check them out–there’s a good chance one or two may work for you!